Maxjta/zephyr/boards/at/at_start_f423/doc/index.rst

-.. _at_start_f405_board:
+.. _at_start_f423_board:

-AT-START-F405
+AT-START-F423
 ################

 Overview
 ********

-The AT START F405 board features an ARM Cortex-M4 based AT32F405 MCU with a wide range of connectivity support and configurations.
+The AT START F423 board features an ARM Cortex-M4 based AT32F423 MCU with a wide range of connectivity support and configurations.

 Hardware
 ********

 - ARM Cortex-M4F Processor
-- Core clock up to 216 MHz
+- Core clock up to 150 MHz
 - 256KB Flash memory
-- 96 KB SRAM
+- 48 KB SRAM
-- 1x12-bit 2MSPS ADC
+- 1x12-bit 5MSPS ADC
 - Up to 6x USART and 2x UART
 - Up to 3x I2C
 - Up to 3x SPI
-- 1x QSPI interface
 - 1x CAN interface(2.0B Active)
-- 1x OTGHS on chip phy, Support usb2.0 high speed
 - 1x OTGFS Support usb2.0 Full speed
 - Up to 14 times